-\begin{definition} A $G$-constellation on $U$ is a $G$-equivariant coherent sheaf $E$ on $U$ with finite support such that $H^0(E)$ is isomorphic to the regular representation of $G$ as an representation of $G$ and $\chi(\xi, E)=0$ for any $\xi \in K(\coh^G(U))^0$. \end{definition}
+\begin{definition} A {\it $G$-constellation} on $U$ is a $G$-equivariant coherent sheaf $E$ on $U$ with finite support such that $H^0(E)$ is isomorphic to the regular representation of $G$ as a representation of $G$ and $\chi(\xi, E)=0$ for any $\xi \in K(\Perf^G(U))^0$. \end{definition}

-For any $\xi \in K(\coh^G(U))^0$, we can discuss the $\xi$-(semi)stabilities of $G$-constellations on $U$ according to Definition \ref{def:stability}.
-Since the multiplication by a positive integer does not change the stability condition, we may replace $K(\coh^G(U))^0$ by $K(\coh^G(U))^0_\bQ$.
+For any $\xi \in K(\Perf^G(U))^0$, we can discuss the $\xi$-(semi)stabilities of $G$-constellations on $U$ according to Definition \ref{def:stability}.
+Since the multiplication by a positive integer does not change the stability condition, we may replace $K(\Perf^G(U))^0$ by $K(\Perf^G(U))^0_\bQ$.

-\begin{remark} In general, there may exist an object $E$ supported on several fixed points such that $H^0(E) \cong R(G)$ but $\chi(\xi, E) \ne 0$ for some $\xi \in K(\coh^G(U))^0$.
+\begin{remark} In general, there may exist an object $E$ supported on several fixed points such that $H^0(E) \cong R(G)$ but $\chi(\xi, E) \ne 0$ for some $\xi \in K(\Perf^G(U))^0$.
 Definition \ref{def:G-constellation} excludes such cases. \end{remark}

-\begin{remark} The smoothness assumption on $U$ is not essential.
-In fact, we can replace $K(\coh^G(U))$ by $K(\Perf^G(U))$, the Grothendieck group of $G$-equivariant perfect complexes in the case of general varieties. \end{remark}